LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Quinn/Jasper Shatterborne.md

 Younger sibling to Bismuth by two minutes.

-very trans-phobic family & homo-phobic -> left home
+very trans & homophobic family caused them to leave home

 [Jasper helped a village](That%20Time%20Jasper%20Helped%20a%20Village.md)